abxh/data-structures-c/src/astack/readme.md

 # astack

 `astack` is an implementation of a stack using an array.
-The stack has a max number of elements it can store, but it can be manually resized if needed.
+The stack has a fixed number of elements it can store.

 This is more performant than the linked-list based [stack](../stack) as it utilizes the cache better.